oksusoo1/fireflutter/README.md

 `Unhandled Exception: [firebase_database/permission-denied] Client doesn't have permission to access the desired data.`

 - If you see this error, it means you didn't set the firebase database security rules properly.
 Refer [Firebsae Realtime Database Installation](#firebase-realtime-database-installation)

+## Firebase realtime database is not working

+- Open `GoogleService-Info.plist` under `ios/Runner` and see if the key `DATABASE_URL` is present.
+If not, enable firebase realtime database and download the `GoogleService-Info.plist` again.
+Remember to update related settings once you download it again.